sgeisler/cargo-remote/README.md

-    -d, --rustup-default <rustup_default>    Rustup default (stable|beta|nightly) [default: stable] -p, --remote-ssh-port <ssh_port>         The ssh port to communicate with the build server -t, --remote-temp-dir <temp_dir>         The directory where cargo builds the project
+    -d, --rustup-default <rustup_default>    Rustup default (stable|beta|nightly) [default: stable] -p, --remote-ssh-port <ssh_port>         The ssh port to communicate with the build server -t, --remote-temp-dir <temp_dir>         The directory where cargo builds the project -w, --working-directory <local_dir>      The local directory to use as project root.
+Useful when there are local dependencies outside the workspace directory.

 ARGS:
     <command>              cargo command that will be executed remotely